CPqD/ofsoftswitch13/README.md

 * Stateful packet forwarding based on the [OpenState API][openstate]
 * Packet generation based on the [InSP API][insp]

+Such extensions to OpenFlow 1.3 are implemented using the *OpenFlow Experimenter* framework.
+The API to control them is defined in [oflib-exp/ofl-exp-beba.h](oflib-exp/ofl-exp-beba.h).

 Moreover, BEBA targets software accelleration.
 We improve the CPqD softswitch troughput while retaining the simplicity of the original CPqD code base.

 # Getting Started